FME Versions and Workspace Compatibility

 FME version numbers use the syntax 20xx.a.b.c.
 For example, FME 2024.0.2.1.

-- a: A major update of FME, which occurs once or twice a year.
+• a: A major update of FME, which occurs once or twice a year.
 Again, we strive to maintain backward compatibility but may be unavoidably compromised with required updates to formats and transformers.
 Forward compatibility is unlikely, but may be possible.
-For example, a workspace from 2024.1 may not work in 2024.0 if a major update occurs to a format or transformer in the workspace.
+For example, a workspace from 2024.1 may not work in 2024.0 if a major update to a format or transformer occurs.

-- b: A minor update of FME, which occurs once or twice between each major update release.
-These releases usually only consist of non-urgent bug fixes.
-Backward compatibility should be maintained and it is also unlikely that forward compatibility will be affected between minor versions.
-For example, 2024.1.1 is likely to work in 2024.1.0 with only some exceptions.
+• b: A minor update of FME, which occurs once or twice between each major update release.
+These releases usually contain only non-urgent bug fixes.
+Backward compatibility should be maintained, and it is also unlikely that forward compatibility will be affected between minor versions.
+For example, 2024.1.1 is likely to work in 2024.1.0, with only a few exceptions.

 FME Form Compatibility